dodyg/practical-aspnetcore/README.md

     This additional dependency is required to enable the functionality ```"Microsoft.AspNetCore.StaticFiles": "1.1.0"```.

-    There are two static files being serve in this project, index.html and hello.css.
+    There are two static files being served in this project, index.html and hello.css.
 They are stored under ```wwwroot``` folder, which is the default folder location for this library.

     To access them you have to refer them directly e.g. ```localhost:5000/index.html``` and ```localhost:5000/hello.css```.